What are the different types of courses in USPSA competition?

 • The maximum number of shooting locations: no limit.

-• The number of rounds needed to complete the course of fire: twenty-one to thirty-two.
+• The number of rounds needed to complete the course of fire: 21 to 32.

 • Maximum points: 32 hits x 5 points = 160.